-- Meaning: Withdraw from a problematic situation
+- Meaning: To remove oneself from a difficult or problematic situation

 Walk away from

 - Meaning: To reject or disassociate oneself from someone or something

 - Example: She had to walk away from the toxic relationship to focus on her own well-being.

 Walk in on, Walk into Meaning & Examples

 - Meaning: To enter a situation or conversation unexpectedly